 First Cycle, Academic

-and the Diplôme d'Études Universitaires Générales (DEUG) in law and
+the sciences, and the Diplôme d'Études Universitaires Générales (DEUG) in

 First Cycle, Vocational/Technical